Who is this article for?

 When a user's device is lost or stolen, your Code42 environment provides capabilities to protect data on the device.
 This tutorial explains how to protect and restore a user's data when a device is lost or stolen.

-The number of device entries in the Code42 administration console for a single device depends on the Code42 CrashPlan app installation type: if the CrashPlan app is installed per user account for multiple users on the same device, then the administration console contains a device entry for each user.
-To protect your data, you must take action on all administration console entries for the device.
+The number of device entries in the Code42 console for a single device depends on the Code42 CrashPlan app installation type: if the CrashPlan app is installed per user account for multiple users on the same device, then the Code42 console contains a device entry for each user.
+To protect your data, you must take action on all Code42 console entries for the device.

 Before you begin

 Identify the name of the lost or stolen device.
-If you don't know the name of the device, use the administration console to locate it based on the user that owned the device:
+If you don't know the name of the device, use the Code42 console to locate it based on the user that owned the device:

 - Go to Users.